twosigma/Cook/cli/README.md

 Assuming the ssh connection is successful, it will also `cd` to the appropriate sandbox directory.
 When given a job instance uuid, it will choose the most recently started instance's agent to ssh to.

+### `ls`

+The `ls` command accepts a job or instance uuid, along with an optional path, and lists sandbox directory contents.
+The path is relative to the sandbox directory on the Mesos agent where the instance runs.
+When given a job instance uuid, it will choose the most recently started instance's agent to list files.

+### `tail`

+The `tail` command accepts a job or instance uuid and a path, and outputs the last part of the file with that path.
+The path is relative to the sandbox directory on the Mesos agent where the instance runs.
+When given a job instance uuid, it will choose the most recently started instance's agent to tail files.
+`tail` also supports "following" a file, meaning that it will output appended data as the file grows.

 ### Examples

 Simple job creation: